openstack-k8s-operators/os-diff/README.md

 #### Setup Ssh access

-In order to allow Os-diff to connect to your clouds and pull files from the services you describe in the `config.yaml`file you need to properly set the option in the `os-diff.cfg`:
+In order to allow os-diff to connect to your clouds and pull files from the services you describe in the `config.yaml` file you need to properly set the option in the `os-diff.cfg`:

 ```
 [Default]